A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

 - 9.5 How Can I Use My Glucose to Optimise My Workout Fuelling?

 - 9.5 Why Does My Glucose Rise When I Don’t Eat?

 - 9.6 Can I Fast When I’m Stressed?

 Tracking your blood glucose is a powerful way to ensure you give your body what it needs when it needs it.
 However, it’s helpful to be aware of factors other than your food that can affect your blood sugars.

 The intent of Data-Driven Fasting is to use your blood glucose as a guide.
 Don’t be hard on yourself if you feel compelled to eat before your blood glucose drops below your trigger.
 When this happens, try to be mindful of the other factors like exercise, stress, mood, and hormones (e.g., that time of the month for women) that can affect your blood sugars.

 Remember, you only need to log a blood glucose below your trigger more often than not to make progress.
-Your blood glucose can also highlight other areas of your life that need improvement, like stress and sleep.
+Your blood glucose can also highlight areas that need improvement, like stress and sleep.